-Regulations over Our Clinical Laboratories
+Regulations over Our Clinical Laboratory

-The conduct and provision of our clinical services and pharma services are regulated under the Clinical Laboratory Improvements Amendments ("CLIA").
+The conduct and provision of our services are regulated under the CLIA.
 CLIA requires us to maintain Federal certification.
 CLIA imposes requirements relating to test processes, personnel qualifications, facilities and equipment, recordkeeping, quality assurance and participation in proficiency testing.
 CLIA compliance and certification are also a condition for participation by clinical laboratories in the Medicare Program and for eligibility to bill for services provided to governmental healthcare program beneficiaries.
-As a condition of CLIA certification, our laboratories are subject to survey and inspection every other year, in addition to being subject to additional random inspections.
+As a condition of CLIA certification, our laboratory is subject to survey and inspection every other year, in addition to being subject to additional random inspections.
 The biennial survey is typically conducted by a State agency, or, if the laboratory is accredited, a CMS-approved accreditation organization.
-Sanctions for failure to meet these certification, accreditation and licensure requirements include suspension, revocation or limitation of a laboratory's CLIA certification, accreditation or license, which is necessary to conduct business, cancellation or suspension of the laboratory's ability to receive Medicare or Medicaid reimbursement, as well as imposition of plans to correct deficiencies, injunctive actions and civil monetary and criminal penalties.
+Potential sanctions for failure to meet these certification, accreditation and licensure requirements include suspension, revocation or limitation of a laboratory's CLIA certification, accreditation or license, which is necessary to conduct business, cancellation or suspension of the laboratory's ability to receive Medicare or Medicaid reimbursement, as well as imposition of plans to correct deficiencies, injunctive actions and civil monetary and criminal penalties.
 The loss or suspension of a CLIA certification, imposition of a fine or other penalties, or future changes in the CLIA law or regulations (or interpretation of the law or regulations) could harm our business.

 In addition to CLIA requirements, we participate in the accreditation program of the College of American Pathologists ("CAP").
 Under CMS requirements, accreditation by CAP is sufficient to satisfy the requirements of CLIA.
+Failure to maintain CAP accreditation could have a material adverse effect on the sales of our tests and the results of our operations.

 In addition to CLIA certification, we are required to hold state licenses in certain states.
-Some state licensing requirements differ from federal regulation and may be stricter.
+Some state licensing requirements differ from federal regulation and may impose additional or different requirements.
 CLIA does not preempt state laws that are more stringent.
-If we were to lose our CLIA certification, CAP Accreditation, or required state licenses for our laboratories, whether as a result of revocation, suspension or limitation, we would no longer be able to provide our services, which would have a material adverse effect on our business, financial condition and results of operations.
+If we were to lose our CLIA certification, CAP Accreditation, or required state licenses for our laboratory, whether as a result of revocation, suspension or limitation, we would no longer be able to provide our services, which would have a material adverse effect on our business, financial condition and results of operations.

-Our laboratories are also subject to licensing and regulation under Federal, State and local laws relating to hazard communication and employee right-to-know regulations, and the safety and health of laboratory employees.
-Additionally, our laboratories are subject to applicable Federal and State laws and regulations and licensing requirements relating to the handling, storage and disposal of hazardous waste and laboratory specimens, including the regulations of the Environmental Protection Agency, the Department of Transportation, and the National Fire Protection Agency.
+Our laboratory is also subject to licensing and regulation under Federal, State and local laws relating to hazard communication and employee right-to-know regulations, and the safety and health of laboratory employees.
+Additionally, our laboratory is subject to applicable Federal and State laws and regulations and licensing requirements relating to the handling, storage and disposal of hazardous waste and laboratory specimens, including the regulations of the Environmental Protection Agency, the Department of Transportation, and the National Fire Protection Agency.
 The regulations of the United States Department of Transportation, Public Health Service and Postal Service apply to the surface and air transportation of laboratory specimens.
 Typically, we use outside vendors who are contractually obligated to comply with applicable laws and regulations to dispose of hazardous waste.
 These vendors are licensed or otherwise qualified to handle and dispose of such waste.